-Naivasha Woman Who Confessed To Killing Her 4 Children Tells Court She Was Possessed -
+Naivasha Woman Who Confessed To Killing Her 4 Children Says She Was Possessed -

 Beatrice Mwende, the Naivasha woman who confessed to having killed her four children on Friday night, now claims that she was possessed.

-Appearing before Naivasha Senior Resident magistrate Yusuf Baraza on Monday, the 42-year-old further blamed her ex-boyfriend for the act she termed as “demonic”.
+Speaking in fluent English moments before she appeared before Naivasha Senior Resident magistrate Yusuf Baraza on Monday, the 42-year-old further blamed her ex-boyfriend for the act she termed as “demonic”.

-The mathematics teacher told the court that she killed her children Melody Warigia (8 years), Willy Macharia (6 years), Samantha Njeri (4 years) and Whitney Nyambura (2 years) one by one on Friday night.
+The mathematics teacher narrated that she killed her children Melody Warigia (8 years), Willy Macharia (6 years), Samantha Njeri (4 years) and Whitney Nyambura (2 years) one by one on Friday night.

 She begged the court for leniency but stated that she is ready to go to jail for her actions.